 Vested Model Aims to Supercharge Buyer-Supplier Innovation

 Collaboration and innovation are areas where businesses are always striving to do more.
 The term “Vested” refers to a business model and methodology for creating collaborative win-win business relationships in which both parties are equally committed to each others’ success.
 It grew out of the University of Tennessee’s Center for Executive Education and is led by researcher, author and faculty member Kate Vitasek.
 A new book from Vested, “Strategic Sourcing in the New Economy: Harnessing the Potential of Sourcing Business Models for Modern Procurement” was released this month.
-It details how to create the powerful cooperative alliances necessary to innovate in today’s business environment.
-We had a chance to talk to Kate and get a preveiw.
+It details how to create the powerful cooperative alliances necessary to innovate in today’s business environment and to ensure the implementation of strategic sourcing best practices.
+We had a chance to talk to Kate and get a preview.

 Coupa: You’ve said that supplier innovation has never been more important.
 Why is it such an imperative now?

 Kate: It’s always important, but during the recession people stopped investing in it.
 An economist named Robert Solow studied the economic growth of organizations and what he found is that they grow from innovation.
 About 87 percent of economic value for an organization comes from innovation.
 So if you don't want to grow your company, the quickest way you can do that is not to invest in it.

 During the recession, big companies with good brand names sent out letters to their suppliers and said, "I'm cutting your price by 20 percent.
 Sorry.
 And I'm unilaterally telling you that I'm now going to pay you on 120-day terms."
 Those suppliers now aren't motivated to make investments in those customers.